Is this a Prime Time To acquire Sana Biotechnology Inc. (SANA) stock - The Dwinnex

 Ratios:

-We take a closer look at SANA’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of SANA by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.40 and its Current Ratio is at 4.40.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades